naturuplift/VoiceRecipeSearchSystem/README.md

 -    [Wit API][wit-api]
 -    [Any additional technologies or libraries used]

-## Steps to build Recipe Intent Recognition
+## Steps to build Recipe Intent Recognition with Wit.ai

-### Training a model on the wit.ai platform
 1. **Sign up with Meta:** Go to the [Wit.ai home page][wit-api] and sign in with your Meta account.
 2. **Create a Wit app:** Click the New App button on the Welcome to Wit.ai page.
 Creating a new app is very simple: you just need to name your app, and choose a language.
 Then click Create.
 3. **Train your app:** Wit allows you to understand what your users say to your app.
 The Understanding section is where you teach Wit how to understand your users.